dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

-# Setting up Zulip for a class
+# Setting up Aloha for a class

-Welcome to Zulip!
-This page will guide you through setting everything up for [teaching with Zulip](https://zulip.com/for/education/).
-If you are using Zulip for a different purpose, we recommend checking out the [Setting up your organization][setting-up] guide instead.
+Welcome to Aloha!
+This page will guide you through setting everything up for [teaching with Aloha](https://zulip.com/for/education/).
+If you are using Aloha for a different purpose, we recommend checking out the [Setting up your organization][setting-up] guide instead.

-If you are a student, or if your Zulip organization is already set up, you can proceed to the [Using Zulip for a class](/help/using-zulip-for-a-class) guide.
+If you are a student, or if your Aloha organization is already set up, you can proceed to the [Using Aloha for a class](/help/using-zulip-for-a-class) guide.

 [getting-started]: /help/getting-started-with-zulip